DFXswiss/services/CONTRIBUTING.md

 npm run test
 ```

-Unit tests run in CI on every pull request and must pass.
-The one exception is a
+Unit tests run in CI on every pull request against `develop` or `main` and must
-pull request whose head branch is `develop` — the release pull request — where the
+pass.
+The one exception is the release pull request, whose head branch is
-build job is skipped by design.
+`develop` — there the build job is skipped by design.

 #### Coverage

 Every file a pull request touches must reach **100 % statement, branch, function
-and line coverage**, for every file Jest instruments — the `src/**/*.{ts,tsx,js,jsx}`
+and line coverage**, for every file Jest instruments — `src/**/*.{ts,tsx,js,jsx}`
-set from `collectCoverageFrom` in `package.json`.
-Translations, lock files, assets
+minus `src/**/*.d.ts`, the two globs `collectCoverageFrom` in `package.json` is
+built from.
+Translation JSON, lock files, assets, type declarations and
-and documentation carry no coverage and are not measured.
+documentation carry no coverage and are not measured.
 Measure per file:

 ```
 npm run test -- --coverage --collectCoverageFrom='src/screens/example.screen.tsx'